Is Auto Load Next Post free?

 Is overriding the template file required?

-No. This was put in place to support themes that have coded their template files differently from WordPress theme standards.
+No. This was put in place to support themes that have coded their template files differently from WordPress theme code standards.
+For example, the Genesis Framework displays content via many action hooks instead so for this case overriding the template is a required.

 How can I override the default template file?

-Simply create a new folder in your theme like so: your-theme/auto-load-next-post/ and copy the template file content-partial.php into that new folder.
-Modify it to match how your theme’s content is loaded.
-Once complete it will load that template file instead.
+You first need to create a new folder in your theme directory called “auto-load-next-post” like so: your-theme-name/auto-load-next-post/ and copy the repeater template file content-partial.php from the plugin template folder into that new folder.

 Is it compatible with the JetPack’s related posts module?

-You mentioned action hooks to load content before and after the next post has loaded.
-What are they?
+Can I load content before and after the next post has loaded?

 After the first post has loaded, all I get is the same post over and over again.
 Why is that?